Lei Yue Mun Park and Holiday Village: Block 1, the 'Changing Room'

-Situated on a small hillside beside the Eastern Corridor, the green and white structure uses a different color scheme than other buildings, and was formerly used as a Changing Room for soldiers before pool training.
-Block 1's structure remains intact, though in poor condition, with glass pieces and layers of dried up paint scattered across the rooms, with broken doors and showering facilities gone rusty.
-Several signs pasted on the walls and pillars have also deteriorated and not legible, with both the main swimming pool, and two other hot tubs blocked off with concrete.
+Block 1 appears as a green and white structure consisting of closed rooms and 4 courtyards.
+It was constructed around 1939 along with Blocks 2 and 3 and was used as a Changing Room for soldiers adjacent to a rectangular pool along with a hot tub (which have both been filled with concrete).
+Block 1's structure remains intact, though in poor condition, with glass pieces and layers of dried up paint scattered across the rooms, with broken doors and rusted shower pipes.
+Several signs pasted on the walls and pillars have also deteriorated and not legible.
+Prior to the construction of the Island Eastern Corridor, Block 1 was connected to the central area and the main barracks by means of a footpath next to Block 2, in which footpath has since been cut off by the expressway.

 Block 44, the 'Sniper Room'

-Other structures within the isolated area share the same poor condition, with Block 44 being another example.
-Named the 'Sniper Room', the block resembles a sniper ranch with a round window near the roof of the front wall.
+Block 44 is a 2-storey barracks room within the area around the Pak Sha Wan Battery.
+Block 44 resembles a sniper ranch with a round window near the roof of the front wall.
 The white structure remains intact with significant evidence of deterioration, with chipped paint on walls peeled off and broken floor tiles.
 The impaired condition shared by these isolated and deactivated buildings is a drastic comparison to the buildings converted into parts of the holiday village, in addition to its proof of the barracks' lengthy history.
+Block 44 was also previously used as the Public Works Department (PWD) Office before it was abandoned.

 Structures and historic buildings

 The whole compound was graded as a Grade I historic structure, while some buildings were graded as Grade I and Grade II individually, these ratings were confirmed on 18 December 2009.

 Three of the buildings in the Holiday Village were declared historical monument on 20 May 2016 and are now protected under the Antiquities and Monuments Ordinance.
 This includes Block 7, Block 10 and Block 25.

 The following are all structures of the former Lyemun Barracks, some of them graded as Historic Buildings.

-Number Location Note: [Original] implies that the number was painted on by soldiers since their construction, [Replica] implies that it was re-printed on using a different font, represented by [Font].
+Number Location Note: [Original] implies that the number appears as its original font, [Replica] implies that it was re-painted on using a different font, represented by [Font].